hashicorp/vault/website/source/intro/getting-started/acl.html.md

 }
 ```

-The policy format uses a longest matching prefix system on the API path
+The policy format uses a prefix matching system on the API path
 to determine access control.
+The most specific defined policy is used,
+either an exact match or the longest-prefix glob match.
+Since everything
-Since everything in Vault must be accessed
-via the API, this gives strict control over every aspect of Vault, including
+in Vault must be accessed via the API, this gives strict control over every
-mounting backends, authenticating, as well as secret access.
+aspect of Vault, including mounting backends, authenticating, as well as secret access.

 In the policy above, a user could write any secret to `secret/`, except
 to `secret/foo`, where only read access is allowed.
 Policies default to